Sailing in Split - the ultimate Croatian cruising region

 Why is Split area popular among sailors

-Sailors will enjoy perfect Mediterranean climate, which means it is mostly warm and dry.
+Yachtsmen will enjoy perfect Mediterranean climate, which means it is mostly warm and dry.
 They will appreciate moderate maestral wind that creates favorable sailing conditions.
 The sea is clean and clear, deep enough for all kinds of vessels, and ideal for swimming and diving.

 Climate and ideal time to sail the area

 Recommended period for sailing the Croatian coast is between April and October, and the peak season is in July and August.
 Less crowded, but still warm are May, June, September and October.

 Croatian coast enjoys Mediterranean climate with hot, dry summers and mild, rainy winters.
 Summers are hot with temperatures going up to 40 °C and the sea temperature is around 25 °C. The Adriatic Sea gets plenty of sunshine - 2600 hours per year on average.